 Advancing your life and career with an online master’s in cybersecurity degree comes with lots of questions, and we want to ensure your search for answers is effortless.
 If you have a question we haven’t covered, call (866) 295-3106 to speak with an enrollment counselor.

-The National Security Agency and the Department of Homeland Security have designated Utica College as a National Center of Academic Excellence in Cyber Defense Education (CAE-CD) through academic year 2024.
+Additionally, the National Security Agency and the Department of Homeland Security have designated Utica University as a National Center of Academic Excellence in Cyber Defense Education (CAE-CD) through the academic year 2024.

-Our cybersecurity programs have also been recognized for their excellence by the Defense Cyber Crime Center (DC3) and EC-Council, one of the premier international certifying cybersecurity bodies.
+Our cybersecurity programs have also been recognized for their excellence by the:

 - Bureau of Labor Statistics (2017 May).
 Occupational Outlook Handbook: Information Security Analysts.
 Retrieved February 6, 2019, from https://www.bls.gov/ooh/computer-and-information-technology/information-security-analysts.htm#tab-1.

 - CyberSeek (n.d.).
 Cybersecurity Supply/Demand Heat Map.
 Retrieved November 9, 2022, from https://www.cyberseek.org/heatmap.html.